 - If you find work through these platforms, take payments through them

 Dinghy was founded by freelancers who wanted to help other freelancers grow and succeed.
 A big part of being successful is ensuring you have the proper protection in place should the worst happen.
-Our insurance products include professional indemnity, public liability, cyber liability and business equipment.
+Our insurance products include professional indemnity, public liability and business equipment.
 If you are working with clients remotely, then it is a good idea to protect yourself (and them) by having the right insurance in place.